Last updated November 1, 2020

 Creating an unsafe environment for anyone on the platform is grounds for immediate deactivation.
 These unsafe behaviors include, but are not limited to:

-Violence or inappropriate behavior, including abusive language – Exhibiting objectively unsafe behavior, including physical or verbal assault of a customer another Joymaker, or any other person.
+- Violence or inappropriate behavior, including abusive language – Exhibiting objectively unsafe behavior, including physical or verbal assault of a care recipient or family member, another caregiver, or any other person.

-Discrimination or harassment – Joshin is committed to providing a platform free from discrimination and harassment and therefore prohibits discrimination and harassment by, or directed at, Joymakers, merchants, customers or Joshin employees because of race, color, sex, gender, national origin, ancestry, religion, creed, physical or mental health, medical condition, marital status, sexual orientation, age, profession or any basis protected by federal, state or local law.
+- Discrimination or harassment – Joshin is committed to providing a platform free from discrimination and harassment and therefore prohibits discrimination and harassment by, or directed at, caregivers, merchants, customers, or Joshin employees because of race, color, sex, gender, national origin, ancestry, religion, creed, physical or mental health, medical condition, marital status, sexual orientation, age, profession or any basis protected by federal, state or local law.

-Failure to pass a background check – Failing to meet Joshin’s background check criteria is grounds for being denied access to the Joshin platform or account deactivation if you have already accessed the platform.
+- Failure to pass a background check – Failing to meet Joshin’s background check criteria is grounds for being denied access to the Joshin platform.

 Much of the Joshin platform rests on our essential business standards of integrity and fair dealing.
-We trust Joymakers to use the app honestly and with integrity.
-Accounts of Joymakers that abuse our services or engage in fraud will be deactivated.
+We trust caregivers to use the platform honestly and with integrity.
+Accounts of caregivers that abuse our services or engage in fraud will be deactivated immediately.
 Examples of abuse and fraud include, but are not limited to:

-You can appeal the deactivation of your Joymaker account under our Deactivations Policy by emailing details which you feel support the continuation of your account to email@example.com.
-This review process will apply to deactivations from the Joshin platform that were based on violations of the Independent Contractor Agreement or Deactivation Policy, and include, but are not limited to, violations such as abuse, fraud, or violating the safety of the platform.
-This review process will not apply to deactivations that were based on objective metrics such as minimum Customer Rating or Completion Rate thresholds.
+You can appeal the deactivation of your caregiver account under our Deactivations Policy by emailing details which you feel support the continuation of your account to email@example.com.
+This review process will apply to deactivations from the Joshin platform that were based on violations of the Terms and Conditions or Deactivation Policy, and include, but are not limited to, violations such as abuse, fraud, or violating the safety of the platform.
+This review process will not apply to deactivations that were based on objective metrics such as minimum customer rating.